Govt pushes ahead with biofuel plan, raising cost of fuel 5-10c/L

 National and Labour have feuded for 15 years over whether or not fuel companies should be forced to reduce emissions from their products by blending biofuels into ordinary fuel.
 The Helen Clark Labour Government planned a mandate, but John Key's National scrapped it before it took effect.

-Now, the mandate is back courtesy of Energy Minister Michael Wood and Transport Minister Megan Woods.
+Now, the mandate is back courtesy of Energy Minister Megan Woods and Transport Minister Michael Wood.

 National's transport spokesman Simeon Brown said now was not the time to be adding costs to fuel.